 - Support for a huge number of external tools, such as World Anvil, DND Beyond, Herovau.lt, The Forge, and more.

 - Standard tabletop tools included: Turn manager, d4-d100 dice rolling, Audio player etc.

 - Ability to upload your own mods and Templates

 - And a LOT more.
 I’d even go so far as to say it has a bit of a feature bloat problem.

-- A ton of features makes it intimidating for you or your DM to build a campaign.
+- A ton of features make it intimidating for you or your DM to build a campaign.

-- Overwhelming to new players looking it over and trying to orient themselves
+- Overwhelming for new players to look it over and try to orient themselves